mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

     return stems
 ```

-I'll apply our functions to the 10,000 rows I read into in memory and use it as a validation set.
-With this, I can plot the SGD accuracy curve.
+I'll apply our functions to the 10,000 reviews in `reviews_data` so we can use them as a validation set.
 I'll also get rid of the 3 star reviews, as they're neutral on a 5 star scale.

 ```python